Crielz/deltaproject/README.md

 kubectl get pod -n openfaas -o wide
 ```

-When all pods are in a running state, execute following command:
+When all pods are in a running state, execute the following command:

 ```bash
 source connection_setup.sh